What is chancroid?

 Who is at risk of chancroid?

-In women, ulcers may be located on the labia, thigh, perineum and cervix.
-Women generally have less specific symptoms such as painful urination or pain on passing bowel motions (defaecation), vaginal discharge, painful sexual intercourse (dyspareunia) and rectal bleeding.
-Some women may have an infection but complain of no symptoms (asymptomatic carriers).
+In women, ulcers may be located on the labia, vaginal entrance, cervix, perineum and perianal area.
+Women generally have nonspecific symptoms such as painful urination or pain on defaecation, vaginal discharge, dyspareunia, and rectal bleeding.
+Some women are asymptomatic carriers and are unaware of the infection.

 How is the diagnosis of chancroid made?

 The diagnosis of chancroid is based on the CDC 'probable diagnosis' criteria.
 The following four criteria are necessary:

 - The presence of one or more painful genital ulcers